Nadine2016/knative/project.md

 ## Create a project
 You can create a project through the console or with the CLI.
 {: #shortdesc}

+Please wait for several minutes after creating your project before you proceed to the next step as it will take some time for your project to provision.
+{: important}

 ### Create a project through the console